-Who will be the foundation doctors educational supervisor?
+Who will be the foundation GP LIFT doctors educational supervisor?

-The GP practices involved in the LIFT scheme have agreed to undertake the education supervision instead of the employing acute trust.
-You will have clinical supervisors in your placements in your employing acute trust.
+The GP practices involved in the LIFT scheme have agreed to undertake the FDs education supervision instead of the employing acute Trust.
+You will have clinical supervisors in the placements in your employing acute trust.

-Can an FY1 doctor carry out acute telephone triage?
+Can an FY1 doctor conduct acute telephone triage?